acanewby/patrick/README.md

 * outputs converted source code
 * outputs resource files

 _Note: Currently, only [Go](https://go.dev) source code parsing is explicitly supported.
 However, other closely-related languages (e.g. Java/C#) may also work.
-Extension to support other languages is feasible, and may be supported in the future._
+Support for other languages is feasible, and may be expanded in future releases._

 ## Who was Patrick?